Swan Reach, South Australia: River Murray International Dark Sky Reserve

 The Swan Reach Conservation Park lies in a 3,200 km2 area which was named the nation's first, and the world's 15th International Dark sky reserve in October 2019, by the International Dark-Sky Association.
 The "dark sky" title refers to areas where the night sky has a high darkness rating and there are policy controls to ensure light pollution is kept to a minimum, with reserve status only given when both public and private residential land is included.

+River Murray International Dark Sky Reserve

+The Swan Reach Conservation Park lies in a 3,200 km2 area which was named the nation's first, and the world's 15th International Dark sky reserve in October 2019, by the International Dark-Sky Association.
+The "dark sky" title refers to areas where the night sky has a high darkness rating and there are policy controls to ensure light pollution is kept to a minimum, with reserve status only given when both public and private residential land is included.

+Located in the heart of the Reserve Swan Reach is home to the Swan Reach Observatory.
+At the core of the observatory is a Planewave CDK700 telescope, a world-class research-grade telescope enabling advanced astronomical research under the pristine dark skies.
+Guided tours are available, giving visitors a chance to enjoy astronomy experiences normally reserved for major research facilities.

+A multi-million-dollar joint project between Silentium Defence and the Western Sydney University to build a space domain awareness observatory to monitor satellites and other objects orbiting the Earth was announced in June 2020.
+The Murray Mallee location and terrain of the land was considered ideal for the purpose.
+The Oculus passive radar observatory opened in December 2021.

+The reserve's official name is the River Murray International Dark Sky Reserve.

 A multi-million-dollar joint project between Silentium Defence and the Western Sydney University to build a space domain awareness observatory to monitor satellites and other objects orbiting the Earth was announced in June 2020.
 The Murray Mallee location and terrain of the land was considered ideal for the purpose.
 The Oculus passive radar observatory opened in December 2021.

 The reserve's official name is the River Murray International Dark Sky Reserve.